Tales of Malamud: History

 The work began in the fall of 1962 after Blitzstein accepted a playwright-in-residence at Bennington College in Vermont.
 There, he became the friend of Bernard Malamud and shortly thereafter, began working on adapting two stories by Malamud into operas.
 However, he had previously imagined three not two, the other story not yet decided among many choices.
 The three stories were going to form three acts into one opera.

 On January 1, 1963, a contract was signed by Malamud giving Blitzstein full rights over the stories.
-Inspired by his travels to Israel, Blitzstein was interested in bringing the Jewish experience to the operatic stage in-line with other projects at the time like the film Fiddler on the Roof.
+Inspired by his travels to Israel, Blitzstein was interested in bringing the Jewish experience to the operatic stage in-line with other projects at the time like Fiddler on the Roof.
 On April 19, 1964, Leonard Bernstein had led an orchestra during a memorial concert to Blitzstein when he announced his plan to finish "Idiots First."
 However, this never occurred nor did the estate's request for William Bolcom to take on the task.
 However, Leonard Lehrman was eager to do it and in 1970, the Blitzstein estate gave him permission.